jiaweihuang22/cse15l-lab2-reports/website.md

 =========

-One thing I learned from week 2 is mkdir.
+One thing I learned from week 2 is `mkdir`.
 Based on the way it is called, I at first thought it was used for changing directories like the command cd, but after I used it in the lab and google it online, I realized it is a useful command, especially for creating a folder in a server or computer.